Skip to main content

 sudo systemctl enable --now otel-jmx-scraper

-For Docker, build an image that includes both the scraper JAR and jboss-client.jar.
-A multi-stage build copies the client JAR from the WildFly image:
+For Docker, build an image that bundles both the scraper JAR and a jboss-client.jar copied from the matching WildFly image:

 jmx-scraper/Dockerfile